etmmvdp/HomeWizard-Battery-plugin/README.md

 You may want to test the connection.
 Edit the ip and token in `test.py` and run it, also without command line options.
 It should be active for about 2 minutes, while printing the changed state of the battery devices every 10 seconds.

-Make sure to run 'pip install -r requirements' before running the above python scripts.
+Make sure to run `pip install -r requirements` before running the above python scripts.

 ![Devices](devices.png)